 Good morning everyone:

-If you have some time, swing by Despite Lupus and say hi to Sara.
+If you have a few moments, swing by MaReVeilleVie and say hi.

 That's the lupus scoop from my end.